androidthings/doorbell/README.md

 To setup, follow these steps below.

 1. Add a valid Google Cloud Vision API key in the constant `CloudVisionUtils.CLOUD_VISION_API_KEY`
   - Create a Google Cloud Platform (GCP) project on [GCP Console](https://console.cloud.google.com/)
   - Enable Cloud Vision API under Library
   - Add an API key under Credentials
   - Copy and paste the Cloud Vision API key to the constant in `CloudVisionUtils.java`

 2. Add a valid `google-services.json` from Firebase to `app/` and `companionApp/`
   - Create a Firebase project on [Firebase Console](https://console.firebase.google.com)
   - Add an Android app with your specific package name in the project
   - Download the auto-generated `google-services.json` and save to `app/` and `companionApp/` folders

+3. Ensure the security rules for your Firebase project allow public read/write access. **Note:** The rules in this section are set to public read/write for demonstration purposes only.
+  - Firebase -> Database -> Rules:

+          {
+            "rules": {
+              ".read": true,
+              ".write": true
+            }
+          }

+  - Firebase -> Storage -> Rules:

+          service firebase.storage {
+            match /b/{bucket}/o {
+              match /{allPaths=**} {
+                allow read, write;
+              }
+            }
+          }

 There are two modules: `app` and `companionApp`, the former is on device while the latter on companion device e.g. Android phone.